FedericaDiFilippo/Web-Information-Technologies-Project/README.md

 3. Deploy the web application on a servlet container (e.g., Apache Tomcat).
 4. Access the application via a web browser.

-## Academic Recognition
-This project was developed as part of the "Web Technologies" course at Politecnico di Milano and received the highest evaluation.

 ## Author
 Federica Di Filippo
 Politecnico di Milano